jsafrane/openlmi-doc/doc/mof/CIM_ConcreteJob.rst

 ``string`` **JobOutParameters**

-    The output, (including inout), parameters of the Job, formatted as an EmbeddedObject (with a predefined class name of "__JobOutParameters".
+    The output (including inout), parameters of the job, formatted as an embedded instance with a class name of "__JobOutParameters".

-    This property shall be NULL unless JobStatus has the value Completed.
+    This property shall be NULL unless JobStatus has the value Completed (7).

-    In the case where a Job represents an intrinsic operation or an extrinsic method call, this property contains the parameters and return value of that call.Each parameter is mapped to a corresponding property of the same type.
-The returnvalue is mapped to a property with the name __ReturnValue of the same type.
+    In the case where a job represents an intrinsic operation or an extrinsic method call, that embedded instance contains properties representing the output parameters and return value of that call.
+Each output parameter is mapped to a corresponding property of the same name and type, and the return value is mapped to a property with the name __ReturnValue of the same type.
+REF-typed parameters and return values are mapped to Reference-qualified properties of type string whose value is the instance path in WBEM URI format.

-    The value of each embedded property shall be the value of the corresponding output pararmeter or ReturnValue at the time the job completed.
+    The value of each such property shall be the value of the corresponding output parameter or return value at the time the job completed.

+.. _CIM-ConcreteJob-MethodName:

+``string`` **MethodName**

+    If not NULL, the name of the intrinsic operation or extrinsic method for which this Job represents an invocation.

+    When not NULL, and if an extrinsic method, the format shall be <classPath>.MethodName, where classPath is a WBEM-URI-TypedClassPath or a WBEM-URI-UntypedClassPath as defined by DSP0207.
+And where methodName is a method of that class.

+    When not NULL, and if an intrinsic operation, the format shall be <namespacePath>.OperationName, where namespacePath is a WBEM-URI-TypedNamespacePath or a WBEM-URI-UntypedNamespacePath as defined by DSP0207.
+And where OperationName is either the name of a generic operation as defined in DSP0223 or is the name of a protocol specific operation as defined for the protocol used to retrieve the instance.

+.. _CIM-ConcreteJob-TimeOfLastStateChange:

+``datetime`` **TimeOfLastStateChange**

+    The date or time when the state of the Job last changed.
+If the state of the Job has not changed and this property is populated, then it must be set to a 0 interval value.
+If a state change was requested, but rejected or not yet processed, the property must not be updated.

+.. _CIM-ConcreteJob-TimeBeforeRemoval:

+``datetime`` **TimeBeforeRemoval**

+    The amount of time that the Job is retained after it has finished executing, either succeeding or failing in that execution.
+The job must remain in existence for some period of time regardless of the value of the DeleteOnCompletion property.

+    The default is five minutes.

+.. _CIM-ConcreteJob-Name:

+``string`` **Name**

+    The user-friendly name for this instance of a Job.
+In addition, the user-friendly name can be used as a property for a search or query.
+(Note: Name does not have to be unique within a namespace.)

+.. _CIM-ConcreteJob-DeleteOnCompletion:

+``boolean`` **DeleteOnCompletion**

+    Indicates whether or not the job should be automatically deleted upon completion.
+Note that the 'completion' of a job includes when the Job is terminated by manual intervention.

+    If this property is set to false and the job completes, then the intrinsic method DeleteInstance must be used to delete the job instead of updating this property.

+    If this property is set to true and the job completes, then the job may be deleted after the TimeBeforeRemoval interval.

+    If there is a CIM_DiagnosticServiceJobCapabilities associated to the service that spawned the job, then the DeleteOnCompletion should be TRUE if CIM_DiagnosticServiceJobCapabilities.DeleteJobSupported is FALSE.
+If DeleteOnCompletion is FALSE, then CIM_DiagnosticServiceJobCapabilities.CleanupInterval should be non-NULL.

 .. _CIM-ConcreteJob-JobState: